top of page

 The Mountain of Banking and Finance

-Play Video
+Video

 From the beginning, God told people they could not serve God and money.
 It's one or the other.
-That is because money is one of the evil systems Satan uses to control people.
+This is because money is one of the evil systems Satan uses to control people.
+The world's banking systems have become corrupted by their integration with the Mountains of Government and Multinational Corporations.

+Today, money deposited in banks doesn't truly belong to the depositors; in a crisis, it becomes an asset and an equity share of the bank itself, thanks to the Dodd-Frank Act passed after the 2008 financial meltdown.
+In some areas, depositors are charged interest for the privilege of making deposits, and banks may cancel depositor relationships at any time without explanation or recourse.
 This is not how God directed money to be handled.
-It is not that money in itself is evil, but that God knew that the riches of this world would be incredibly enticing and evil forces would use it to hook people looking for power, influence, security, and self-gratification to do evil things - like trafficking/enslaving/exploiting other humans.
+It is not that money in itself is evil, but rather that God understood the riches of this world would be incredibly enticing, and evil forces would use it to ensnare people seeking power, influence, security, and self-gratification to commit evil acts - like trafficking, enslaving, or exploiting others.

 Wld Resrv Currency